Detectors

 section are the same parameters that apply when adding a detector.

-— are filled in automatically when the adapter starts.
-The data in the sections listed above can be updated by clicking on save button.
+automatically when the adapter is started.
+The data of the sections listed above can be updated by clicking on

 Field name | Field description |